Inverkeithing: Medieval Inverkeithing (12th to 16th centuries)

 In 1487, an Act of Parliament during the reign of James III specified that the Convention of Royal Burghs would be held annually in Inverkeithing.
 Evolving in parallel to the Parliament of Scotland, the Convention was an important representative assembly of trading towns.
-While the Act specified Inverkeithing as the host, it is unclear how many meetings were held there before the Convention moved to Edinburgh in 1552.
+It is unclear how many meetings were held at Inverkeithing before the Convention moved to Edinburgh in 1552.